CTCycle/XREPORT-radiological-reports-generator/README.md

 To enable XLA acceleration globally across your system, you need to set an environment variable named `XLA_FLAGS`.
 The value of this variable should be `--xla_gpu_cuda_data_dir=path\to\XLA`, where `path\to\XLA` must be replaced with the actual directory path that leads to the folder containing the nvvm subdirectory.
 It is crucial that this path directs to the location where the file `libdevice.10.bc` resides, as this file is essential for the optimal functioning of XLA.
 This setup ensures that XLA can efficiently interface with the necessary CUDA components for GPU acceleration.

 ## 4. How to use
 The project is organized into subfolders, each dedicated to specific tasks.
-The `XREPORT/utils` folder houses crucial components utilized by various scripts.
-It's critical to avoid modifying these files, as doing so could compromise the overall integrity and functionality of the program.

 **Data:** this folder contains the data used for the model training, which should include a folder with X-ray images and a .csv file reporting the images name and related radiological reports.
 X-ray scan must be loaded in `XREPORT/data/images`.
 Run the jupyter notebook `XREPORT/data_validation.ipynb` to perform Explorative Data analysis (EDA) of the dataset, with the results being saved in `XREPORT/data/validation`.